Doctor of Philosophy: Spain

-In Spain, doctoral degrees are regulated by Real Decreto (Royal Decree in Spanish) 99/2011 from the 2014/2015 academic year.
-They are granted by a university on behalf of the King, and its diploma has the force of a public document.
-The Ministry of Science keeps a National Registry of Theses called TESEO.
+In Spain, doctoral degrees are regulated by Real Decreto (royal decree) 99/2011 from the 2014/2015 academic year.
+They are granted by a university on behalf of the king, and the PhD diploma has the force of a public document.
+The Ministry of Science keeps a national registry of theses called TESEO.

 All doctoral programs are of a research nature.
-The studies should include original results and can take a maximum of three years, although this period can be extended under certain circumstances to 5 years.
+The studies should include original results and can take a maximum of three years, although this period can be extended under certain circumstances to five years.

 The student must write their thesis presenting a new discovery or original contribution to science.
-If approved by her or his "thesis director (or directors)", the study will be presented to a panel of 3–5 distinguished scholars.
+If approved by her or his thesis director (or directors), the study will be presented to a panel of three to five distinguished scholars.
 Any doctor attending the public presentations is allowed to challenge the candidate with questions on their research.
 If approved, they will receive the doctorate.
-Four marks can be granted: Unsatisfactory, Pass, Satisfactory, and Excellent.
-"Cum laude" (with all honours, in Latin) denomination can be added to the Excellent ones if all five members of the tribunal agree.
+Four grades can be awarded: no apto (unsatisfactory), aprobado (approved), notable (notable) and sobresaliente (outstanding).
+Cum laude (with honour) can be added to degrees graded outstanding if all five members of the tribunal agree.

-The social standing of doctors in Spain was evidenced by the fact that Philip III let PhD holders to take seat and cover their heads during an act in the University of Salamanca in which the King took part so as to recognise their merits.
-This right to cover their heads in the presence of the King is traditionally reserved in Spain to Grandees and Dukes.
-The concession is remembered in solemn ceremonies held by the university by telling Doctors to take seat and cover their heads as a reminder of that royal leave.
+The social standing of doctors in Spain was evidenced by the fact that Philip III let PhD holders to take seat and cover their heads during an act in the University of Salamanca in which the king took part so as to recognise their merits.
+This right to cover their heads in the presence of the king is traditionally reserved in Spain to grandees and dukes.
+The concession is remembered in solemn ceremonies held by the university by telling doctors to take seat and cover their heads as a reminder of that royal leave.

-All Doctor Degree holders are reciprocally recognized as equivalent in Germany and Spain ("Bonn Agreement of November 14, 1994").
+Spanish doctoral degree holders are reciprocally recognized as equivalent in Germany and Spain under the Bonn Agreement of November 14, 1994.